charleskoffler/clprolf/README.md

 simol prefer not to use "with_compat" for the interfaces list implemented in a simol class, because "with_compat" emphasizes  the fact that an object is compatible, not a class.
 A class is considered as respecting contracts. "implements" can not be used in simol because it focuses on the implementation, not the idea of a contract is respected.

+SIMOL FRAMEWORK FOR JAVA DEVELOPPERS
+Simol framework is a package of java annotations, that offers a toolbox for java developpers to work with simol frame.
+There are eight annotations, for each pure simol keyword, but not for "nature" and "contracts".
+Those annotations serves to fill the gap between java and simol, and to provide a way to easily use and learn simol mindset.

+The package org.simol.simolframework.java offers:
+@Simu_real_world_obj, @Simu_comp_worker, @Real_world_obj, @Information, @Compat_interf_capacity, @Compat_interf_version, @With_compat, and @Underst.
+They are placed in the same locations as pure simol, but just before class line, or interface, or method, or just before a type use for @With_compat(except in particular cases as return type of methods).
+Example:
+@Simu_real_world_obj
+public class Car { (...) }
+Or @With_compat UserDao daoUser;
+Or
+@Underst //Recognize object in an image. public void recognizeObject(){ }
+Or
+@Compat_interf_capacity
+public interface MySortable { }

 COMPATIBILITY WITH OTHER PARADIGMS